Facilities Services, Operations

 Prior to transporting property to the Surplus Stores Building, the department securely attaches a Storage Identification Tag to each item.
 The tag assists storage personnel with identifying departmental storage items.

-Storage Identification Tags are available from the Facilities Operations General Storage website at:
+Storage Identification Tags are available from the Facilities Services, Operations General Storage website at: